 Interaction

-The ability of a system to interact physically, cognitively and socially either with users, operators or other systems around it.
+The ability of a system to interact physically, cognitively, and socially either with users, operators or other systems around it.
 The ability to interact may be as simple as the use of a communication protocol, or as advanced as holding an interactive conversation in a social context.
 The ability to interact is critical to many areas of application.
-Interaction depends on both the medium of interaction and on the context and flow of the interaction.
-The ability to interact takes place in three distinct ways physical interaction, cognitive interaction and social interaction.
+Interaction depends on both the medium of interaction and the context and flow of the interaction.
+The ability to interact takes place in three distinct ways: physical interaction, cognitive interaction, and social interaction.
 The description of the levels of Interaction Ability includes these three types of interaction.

 Human-System Interaction